What are the French citizenship by marriage requirements in 2026?

 - By marriage (typically after 4 years of marriage and integration)

 If you’re wondering how to get French citizenship, the correct route depends on your background and current status.
-For example, French nationality by marriage is available under strict conditions — it’s not automatic.
-You’ll need to demonstrate integration into French society, language proficiency, and a stable relationship with your French spouse.
+For example, French nationality by marriage is available under specific legal conditions.
+Applicants must demonstrate integration into French society, adequate language proficiency, and evidence of a genuine and stable relationship with their French spouse.

 Clients often ask: